michael-rubel/laravel-couponables/README.md

 $redeemer->redeemCoupon($code);
 ```

-Redeem the coupon in context of the another model:
+Redeem the coupon in context of another model:
 ```php
 $redeemer
     ->redeemCoupon($code)